ensaeed/etl-test-automation-framework/README.md

 ## Continuous Integration

 The project uses GitHub Actions to automatically run the ETL test suite when changes are pushed to the repository.

+## Citation

+If you use this software, please cite:

+Saeed, E. (2026).
+Automating ETL Pipeline Testing Using Pytest and Continuous Integration.
+Journal of Open Source Software.